STONE ANGEL: The Chosen Ones Novella

 Amanda Reed has been given an ultimatum: risk her life as a madman’s spy or her young sister will live out her life frozen in stone, a decorative statue in a wizard’s cold mansion.
-To free her sister, Amanda needs help, help only one man can provide…the man who betrayed her and broke her heart.
+Amanda needs help, help only one man can provide…the man who betrayed her and broke her heart.

-Liam Gallagher is an orphan, scoundrel…and one of the Others.
-He learned to survive by any means, without hesitation or regret.
-He had orders to seduce Amanda, and then, against all odds, he fell in love.
+Orphan, scoundrel, and one of the Others, Liam Gallagher learned to survive by any means.
+He had orders to seduce Amanda; then, against all odds, he fell in love.
 Now to win back her trust, he will risk everything, do anything, be anything for the woman he loves.

 Amanda Reed stepped onto the stage of the Chosen Ones in the guise of Irving's nurse.
 Yet she hides a terrible secret, and with the help of the brilliant young writer Audrey Shaw, I tell her story in this original paranormal e-novella which takes place after CHAINS OF FIRE, called STONE ANGEL.